-Kavanaugh Pick Shows Trump Bowing Again to the GOP Legal Establishment
+Kavanaugh Pick Shows Trump Bowing Again To The GOP Legal Establishment

 In the end, after days of highly dramatized deliberation, President Trump had to choose.
 He had to choose not only between several possible nominees for the Supreme Court, but also between categories of advisers.